Vilim Harangozo

-Vilim Harangozo (Harangozó Vilim, Вилим Харангозо) was an ethnic Hungarian male former table tennis player from Yugoslavia.
+Vilim Harangozo (Harangozó Vilim, Вилим Харангозо) was an ethnic Hungarian former table tennis player from Yugoslavia.

 Table tennis career

-From 1951 to 1958 he won several medals in singles, doubles, and team events in the Table Tennis European Championships and in the World Table Tennis Championships.
+From 1951 to 1958 Harangozo won several medals in singles, doubles, and team events in the Table Tennis European Championships and in the World Table Tennis Championships.

 His four World Championship medals included a gold medal in the doubles at the 1954 World Table Tennis Championships with Žarko Dolinar.

 He also won three English Open titles.

 Football

-He also played as footballer at FK Spartak Subotica in the Yugoslav First League during the late 1940s.
+Harangozo also played as footballer at FK Spartak Subotica in the Yugoslav First League during the late 1940s.
 He scored the first ever first league goal of Spartak and it was against giants Red Star Belgrade.
-He also played with FK Bratstvo Subotica in the season 1948/49.
+He also played with FK Bratstvo Subotica in the 1948–49 season.

 Personal life

-His older brother Tibor Harangozo (1922-1978) was also an international table tennis player.
+His older brother Tibor Harangozo (1922–1978) was also an international table tennis player.